How to Properly Clean and Maintain Screen Doors Without Damaging Them

 Hose down to rinse the car wash and wax cleaning product off the screen

-You can purchase an anti-corrosion lubricant such as CommandeX Protect to extend the life of your screens.
+You can purchase an anti-corrosion lubricant such as CommandeX Protect (Please note that CommandeX Protect is a new product that will not be available for purchase until October 2020) to extend the life of your screens.
 Pour the lubricant onto a soft cloth and wipe onto the inside and outside of the screen.

 Do’s and Don’ts for maintaining your screens